NoBrainerORM/nobrainer.io/docs/persistence.md

 * `save!` calls `save` and raises `NoBrainer::Error::DocumentInvalid` if `save` returned false.
 * `update_attributes()` calls `assign_attributes()` and `save`.
 * `update_attributes!()` calls `assign_attributes()` and `save!`.
-* `update(&block)` performs an update on the instance with a given RQL lambda expression.
-This can be interesting to perform atomic operations.
-  Example: `instance.update { |doc| { :field1 => doc[:field1] * 1 } }`.
-  The syntax can be found on the [RethinkDB docs](http://www.rethinkdb.com/api/ruby/update/).
-  You need to call `reload` on your model to be able to read the updated fields.
-* `replace(&block)` performs a replacement on the instance document.
-This is different from `update()` as update works more like a merge.
-  Refer to the [RethinkDB docs](http://www.rethinkdb.com/api/ruby/replace/) for more information.
 * `delete` removes the document from the database without firing the destroy callbacks.
 * `destroy` fires the destroy callbacks and removes the document from the database.